-Among key findings from the analysis, reported in the March/April Tufts CSDD Impact Report, released today, are the following:
+Key findings from the study reported in the March/April Tufts CSDD Impact Report, released today, include the following:

 To purchase a single report or subscription, please visit the reports page.